leighannewang/p8105_hw6_lw2883/homework_6.md

   )
 ```

+**Modeling baby’s birthweight**

+``` r
+model_bwt = lm(bwt ~ wtgain + mheight + gaweeks + ppwt, data = bwt_df)
+```

-The model below is looking at effect of mother’s weight gain during
+The model above is looking at effect of mother’s weight gain during
 pregnancy on baby’s birthweight (in grams), other predictors in the
 model based on what likely contributes to baby’s birthweight will be:
 mother’s height, gestational age in weeks, and pre-pregnancy weight.

-``` r
-model_bwt = lm(bwt ~ wtgain + mheight + gaweeks + ppwt, data = bwt_df)
-```

-Next, we will plot model residuals against fitted values, based on this
-plot it looks like there are some outliers:
+**Plot residuals and fitted values**

 ``` r
 bwt_df %>%